tmhallik/spcg/README.md

 # spcg
 Scripted Program Code Generator -- creates a source code programs to a target language from line-by-line parsed script

-The input-output presentation: script, lang -> program_code_on_lang
+The input-output presentation: script, lang -> program_code_in_lang

 It is a software that converts a simple script key words into target programming language.
 The following things are going to be implemented: